 I have been a yoga teacher since I left university in 2005.

 I love yoga, it’s a part of me and my everyday.
-But the principles of yoga can be applied to any form of movement.
+And I love seeing the transformations it brings about in my clients.

 Movement helps our emotional state to change.
 Emotions need to move through us and be released otherwise they get stuck in the body and create disease and tension.